 This test measures the ability of two sugar molecules, lactulose and mannitol, to permeate the intestinal epithelial barrier.
 Ordinarily, mannitol is efficiently absorbed but lactulose, a larger molecule, is not.
 This test can help to identify malabsorption and "leaky gut" syndrome (abnormal intestinal permeability), which is often associated with inflammation specifically in the gastrointestinal tract.
-This test requires a baseline urine collection followed by a six-hour timed urine collection after ingesting a lactulose and mannitol solution.
+This test requires a six-hour timed urine collection after ingesting a lactulose and mannitol solution.

 Click any analyte name for additional clinical information, including reference ranges, specimen collection, stability and rejection criteria.

 List price applies when filing with insurance or Medicare, or when billing a patient directly.

 Prompt payment pricing applies when billing to a physician account or prepayment is received with the test.